autoshares/autoshares-documentation/user-guide/etna-trader-for-ios/quotes-view/README.md

 ## Watchlist

-The first tab of ETNA Trader for iOS represents the **Watchlist** view which displays the current quotes for securities of a specific watchlist.
+The first tab of Autoshares Trader for iOS represents the **Watchlist** view which displays the current quotes for securities of a specific watchlist.
 The quotes are displayed in blocks — two per row — along with mini charts and the ticker symbol of the security.

 ![](../../../.gitbook/assets/img_0016_iphonexspacegrey_portrait.png)